-The kinetics of transport of paraquat into isolated type II alveolar epithelial cells has been reported by Chen et al., (1992) using freshly isolated cell suspensions, they found a K_m of 88 μ M with a V{max} of 20pmol/h/ μ M DNA.
-They also examined putrescine transport in these alveolar type II suspensions and found a K_m of 2.5 μ M with a V{max} of 33pmol/h/ μ M DNA.
-This finding is in broad agreement with that for rat lung slices where the V{max} is very similar for both substrates while the K_m for putrescine is higher than that for paraquat (Table 4).
-The accumulation of both spermidine and putrescine have been characterised in rat alveolar type II cells in culture (Richards et al., 1987; Kameji et al., 1989; Oreffo et al., 1991).
-The uptake of spermidine into isolated cells was inhibited by putrescine, spermine and paraquat as described for slices of rat lung.
-The accumulation of putrescine has also been studied in human alveolar type II cells in culture, the uptake of putrescine and the competitive inhibition by paraquat was essentially the same as that seen in human lung slices (Hoet et al., 1994).
-Some difficulties have been experienced by several groups in determining the kinetics of transport of paraquat into isolated alveolar type II cells in culture, this may reflect changes to the cell membrane during the isolation procedure, such that the findings in these cells may not accurately reflect that occurring in vivo.
+The kinetics of transport of paraquat into isolated type II alveolar epithelial cells has been reported by Chen et al. (1992).
+Using freshly isolated cell suspensions, they found a $K_m$ of 88 μM with a $V{\text{max}}$ of 20 pmol/h/μM DNA.
+They also examined putrescine transport in these alveolar type II suspensions and found a $K_m$ of 2.5 $\mu$ M with a $V{max}$ of 33 pmol/h/ $\mu$ M DNA.
+This finding is in broad agreement with that for rat lung slices where the $V{\text{max}}$ is very similar for both substrates while the $K_m$ for putrescine is higher than that for paraquat (Table 70.4).
+The accumulation of both spermidine and putrescine has been characterized in rat alveolar type II cells in culture (Kameji et al., 1989; Oreffo et al., 1991; Richards et al., 1987).
+The uptake of spermidine into isolated cells was inhibited by putrescine, spermine, and paraquat as described for slices of rat lung.
+The accumulation of putrescine has also been studied in human alveolar type II cells in culture.
+The uptake of putrescine and the competitive inhibition by paraguat was essentially the same as that seen in human lung slices (Hoet et al., 1994).
+Some difficulties have been experienced by several groups in determining the kinetics of transport of paraquat into isolated alveolar type II cells in culture.
+This may reflect changes to the cell membrane during the isolation procedure, such that the findings in these cells may not accurately reflect that occurring in vivo.

-A summary of the kinetic constants for the accumulation of both paraquat and putrescine by lung slices and isolate alveolar type II cells for rats and humans is shown in Table 4.
-This data shows that paraquat and putrescine are accumulated by lung slices and alveolar type II cells from both rats and humans and that putrescine has a higher affinity for this system than paraquat.
+A summary of the kinetic constants for the accumulation of both paraquat and putrescine by lung slices and isolated alveolar type II cells for rats and humans is shown in Table 70.4.
+These data show that paraquat and putrescine are accumulated by lung slices and alveolar type II cells from both rats and humans and that putrescine has a higher affinity for this system than paraquat.